1netanel/letterboxd-review-translate/README.md

 # letterboxd-review-translate
- Browser extension that lets you translate letterboxd review to your preferred language
+Chrome extension that lets you translate letterboxd review to your preferred language